ale-gen/Currency-app/Readme.md

 Data are fetch from API of NBP - https://api.nbp.pl/

-Below you can click for issue to show a demo :below:
+Below you can click for issue to show a demo :point_down: